 immigrants and those in temporary status (e.g., tourists and students).
 The second is Title IV of the Personal Responsibility and Work Opportunity Reconciliation Act of 1996 (PRWORA, P.L.
 104-193).
-This law restricts access to federal public benefits to aliens, other than qualified aliens, terms defined in the law.
-While HUD and USDA have issued rules and guidance implementing Section 214 and some subsequent laws, PRWORA's provisions have not been fully implemented via rulemaking.
-Some federal housing programs are not covered by either of these laws and in some cases (e.g., Farm Labor Housing) are governed by noncitizen restrictions included in their authorizing statutes.
+PRWORA makes all noncitizens, except those deemed qualified aliens, ineligible for federal public benefits, defined to include housing assistance (both terms are defined in law).
+While HUD and USDA have is sued rules and guidance implementing Section 214 and some subsequent laws, PRWORA's provisions have not been fully implemented via rulemaking.
+Some federal housing programs are not covered by either of these laws and in some cases (e.g., FarmLabor Housing) are governed by noncitizen restrictions included in their authorizing statutes.
 In other cases, noncitizen restrictions are at agency discretion.